Plaza West Covina: 2010s

 In 2015, Sears Holdings spun off 235 properties, including the Sears at Plaza West Covina, into Sertiage Growth Properties.

 Crazy Horse, which closed in 2015, was demolished and replaced by a Porto's Bakery.
 Porto's opened on April 30, 2019.

 On November 7, 2019, it was announced that Sears would be closing this location a part of a plan to close 96 stores nationwide.
 The store closed on February 16, 2020.

 In October 2020, Spirit Halloween opened up a temporary location in the vacant Sears space for the Halloween Season.
-As of November 2, 2020, Spirit Halloween moved out of the building, leaving the space now vacant.
+On November 2, 2020, Spirit Halloween moved out of the building.
+Today, the building that once occupied The Broadway and then Sears, is now vacant.

 On October 30, 2025, it was announced that Gold's Gym would sell all of the SoCal locations except for the Venice location to EōS Fitness.
 Because of this, the Gold's Gym location at the mall was rebranded into EōS Fitness.

-Plaza West Covina Today
+Plaza West Covina today

 Plaza West Covina is a large regional mall with 185 shops, stores, and restaurants.
 The mall is two levels and is anchored by Macy's (180000 sqft) to the east, JCPenney (193963 sqft) to the south, former Sears (137820 sqft) to the west, Best Buy (45000 sqft) to the north, the newly opened XXI Forever flagship store (to the north) and Nordstrom Rack.
 There is a food court on the second level as well as other restaurants, and other food & drink kiosks.
-The Mall features many fashion shops such as; H&M, Sephora, M.A.C., Hollister, Express, American Eagle Outfitters, and The Children's Place.

-Transit Access
+Transit access

 The mall is served by various Foothill Transit Bus Routes including the Silver Streak bus rapid transit.